-(c) Stealth: Stealing means not stealing, cheating, and exploiting by mind, words and actions, not intending to steal, not accepting bribes, and not corrupting.
+(c) Stealth: Stealing means not stealing, cheating, and exploiting by mind, words, and actions, not intending to steal, not accepting bribes, not corrupting.
 If you follow this Yama, you will get more knowledge and economic benefits.

 (d) Brahmacharya: Brahmacharya means not indulging unnecessarily in pleasures, not engaging in adultery, not adopting obscenity, being virtuous, practicing good deeds, etc. When celibacy is fully established, then one’s mind, intellect, senses, and body attain extraordinary strength.